sorrtory/VKEdu-WebTech/README.md

 ### Outline

-Django is really powerful when you need to create the app very fast.
+Django is really powerful when you need to create the app with dispatch.
 It has a lot of in-built options almost for any case and you must use them as they are.

-So, to sum up, if you need a simple web app the formula is `bootsrap+django+djangoREST`. \
+In short, if you need a simple web app the formula is `bootsrap+django+djangoREST`. \
 Otherwise you **don't need** to chose this framework.

 ### Takes